-The term 'Trade Agreement' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Trade Agreement' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Trade Agreement refers to a contract agreed upon and signed into force of law.
 These are made between two (or sometimes more) different countries regarding their trading relationship.
 It is entirely possible for such agreements to be either multilateral or merely bilateral.
 Multilateral trade agreements are those which exist with more than two nations.